paezha/University-AI-Panel/README.md

 According to Allerin[^10], AI-powered self-driving cars would reduce accidents, car ownership, pollution and noise, and would automate logistics and make parking tickets obsolete (Joshi 2022; Garsten 2024).
-But there is no reason to stop at self-driving vehicles: McMaster University’s Canada Excellence Research Chair Laureate Ali Emadi “hopes to help revolutionize and influence everything from personal travel to city planning” by putting AI directly into our transportation systems (Dorey 2023).
+But why stop at self-driving vehicles?
+McMaster University’s Canada Excellence Research Chair Laureate Ali Emadi “hopes to help revolutionize and influence everything from personal travel to city planning” by putting AI directly into our transportation systems (Dorey 2023).

 In mental health care, chatbots could complement human therapists “via comprehensive data access and \[analysis of\] behavioral patterns” to “mimic practitioner questions and subsequently make recommendations based on a user’s inputs” (Silva and Henderson 2023).

-AI will even write code, perhaps helping itself to some self-programming along the way: AIs that write themselves, or AI self-help?
+AIs will even write code, perhaps helping themselves to some self-programming along the way: AIs that write themselves, or AI self-help?

 <div class="figure">